If breast cancer returns

 - not having or not completing the adjuvant therapy (e.g. radiation therapy, chemotherapy, hormone therapy) that was recommended after surgery.

 Having one or more of these factors doesn’t necessarily mean the cancer will come back or spread.

-It is important to be “breast aware”, which means you regularly look at your breasts and feel them to know what is normal for you.
 This can help detect cancer in the other breast.
+This means regularly looking at your breasts and feeling them to know what is normal for you.
 Being breast aware and having regular check-ups can also help find a recurrence early so it can be treated.

 View the Cancer Council NSW editorial policy.

 Click below to download a PDF booklet on this topic.